-1940 - Marine Market (1971) (1976) ngless them is a start of Pending Decisions (if a decision(s) is pending note it here) Regulations will be brought forward for the Minister's approval within the next month.
-S. 12 To proceed with posting of a Request for Proposals for a common student information service to replace BCeSIS.
+Pending Decisions (if a decision(s) is pending note it here) Regulations will be brought forward for the Minister's approval within the next month. • S. 12 To proceed with posting of a Request for Proposals for a common student information service to replace BCeSIS.
 Will follow consultations with stakeholders to confirm that the RFP addresses user requirements.
 RFP to be posted by October 2012 and lead proponent to be selected by February 2013.
 Issues New School Calendar Regulation Government passed new school calendar legislation in Spring 2012.
 A new School Calendar Regulation and related amendments to the School Regulation will be brought forward for the Minister's approval soon.
 Procurement: Request for Proposals (RFP) for a Common Student Information Service to replace BCeSIS Days 30 60 60

-Pending Decisions (if a decision(s) is pending note it here) S. 12 Board to award contract to project project AL - Not for Distribution Issues Capital Project, School District No. 62 (Sooke) Belmont/Westshore Secondary project approval S. 13 Capital Project, School District No. 61 (Greater Victoria) Oak Bay Secondary school project tender award; Board will issue RFP and select a design-build proponent from those responding.
-Advice for Cabinet - CONFIDENTIAL - Not for Distribution Days 09 60 06 NATURE AND A CONTRACT OF THE AND A CONTRACT OF THE ADDRESS OF THE
+Pending Decisions (if a decision(s) is pending note it here) S. 12 Board to award contract to proceed with design-build project stribution Issues Pendia (if a decir no Capital Project, School District No. 62 (Sooke) Belmont/Westshore Secondary project approval S. 13 Capital Project, School District No. 61 (Greater Victoria) Board to averd; Oak Bay Secondary school project tender award; proceed will issue RFP and select a design-build proponent from those responding.
+Advice for Cabinet - CONFIDENTIAL - Not for Distribution v 2 Capital Project, Scho Belmont/Westshore Sv Capital Project, Scho Oak Bay Secondary se Board will issue RFP those responding.
+Days 60 60 06 A ARCANON OF A SAMPLEMENT AND THE TAR FACTOR OF

+S. 1 2

+1 ł

-S. 1 2 Pending Decisions (if a decision(s) is pending note it here) Board (along with appointed Project Board) will award contract to proceed with design-build project. .
+Pending Decisions (if a decision(s) is pending note it here) Board (along with appointed Project Board) will award contract to proceed with design-build project.

 Issues Capital Project, School District No. 39 (Vancouver) Kitsilano Secondary school project tender award; Board will issue RFP and select design-build proponent from those responding.
 City of Vancouver support for project within approved parameters (no underground parking; degree of heritage retention) will be required.
-S. 12 Days 06 0 6 .

 S. 12

+Days 06 96 .

+S. 12

-Pending Decisions (if a decision(s) is pending note it here) S. 12
+Pending Decisions (if a decision(s) is pending note it here) - S. 12

 Issues

-Days 06 06
+Days 06 6

 Pending Decisions (if a decision(s) is pending note it here) S. 12 Issues S. 12, S. 14 2012/12 Operating Grant Recalculation Recalculated operating grants are typically announced in early- to-mid-December to allow districts to amend budgets and plan the remainder of the school year.
 B.C. school districts are receiving \$4.725 billion in operating grants for 2012-13, a \$4 million increase over the year before.
 In March 2012, boards of education were given an estimate of their operating grants for 2012/13 based on board projections.
 Ministry holds back a small portion of the block to fund future composition and enrolment changes.
 Operating grants are updated in late November/early December based on actual enrolments.
-Days 06 90
+Days 06 96